 Getting enough sleep is one of the best things you can do for your health.
 It is of no benefit to boast how little sleep you need, or how well you can still function on little sleep.
 Sleep not only boosts your general wellbeing and your ability to concentrate and be productive, it can also help with weight loss.
 While you sleep your body produces ghrelin and leptin which control your appetite.
 And without the right amount of these hormones your body has no way of controlling the amounts you eat.

 It is important to note that insufficient sleep has also been linked to the development and management of a number of chronic diseases and conditions, including diabetes, cardiovascular disease, obesity, and depression.
+These are the main issues affecting men’s health.

 Learn how to deal with stress